 A new DNR rule went into effect in July which set up a process for landowners to request determinations about the navigability of waters on their property or where the ordinary high-water mark lies.
 A navigable waterway is defined through case law as any waterway that has a defined bed and bank, and upon which it is possible to float a canoe or small watercraft on a recurring basis.
 The ordinary high-water mark is used to distinguish where the lake or riverbed interfaces with the surrounding riparian land.
 Landowners seeking to carry out projects below the ordinary high-water mark are typically subject to DNR regulations because that portion of a river or lake is public domain.
 Seeking a high-water mark determination could potentially prevent conflicts between the public and private property owners.
 See the DNR Waterway Jurisdiction Determinations page for information about the Navigable Waterway Determination Program or the Guide to Navigability and Ordinary High Water Mark Determinations in Wisconsin from the Midwest Environmental Advocates.

 At the 2023 Annual Meeting, District shareholders approved the process of determining the need for an Alum treatment and then subsequently applying for a grant.
-An Alum treatment would reduce excess nutrients in the lake water that causes algae.
+An Alum treatment would reduce excess nutrients in the lake water that cause algae.
 Evaluating lake water quality data requires expertise, especially when a grant request is involved.
 The Board contracted with Onterra, an environmental consultant from De Pere to help research and collect data.
-With the additional information, Onterra will help justify the need for a treatment and then successfully write a grant.
+While our current water quality is good, the additional data will help determine the need for a treatment and will help justify a grant request.
 The grant could offset the cost of an Alum treatment by up to $200,000.
+The District is also currently setting aside $25,000 annually from lake dues towards the future treatment.

 Ron Mayer